 Keeping hydrated during and after a drinking session is the most often touted way to reduce the affects of a hangover.
 Alcohol is a diuretic so you lose a lot of water through perspiration (enhanced by the fact that you are more likely to get a bit excited after a few) and urination.

 This can cause some of the symptoms associated with a hangover such as headaches, dry mouth and nausea.
 There is nothing worse than being parched as and not even having the energy to get out of bed to help yourself to some water.
 Always a good idea to leave a bottle on the bedside table, if you can actually remember to do so!

-Train yourself a drink a glass of water every time you start a new drink as its the routine that will make sure you drink enough during your drinking session.
+Train yourself to drink a glass of water every time you start a new alcoholic drink, as cementing a routine is what will make sure you drink enough during your drinking session.
 You will thank yourself the next morning!
-Regardless of the role played by hydration in the hangover prevention and/or recovery process, it is well known that dehydration causes the brain to contract, and that could be one of the minor causes of your headache.
+Regardless of the role played by hydration in the hangover prevention and/or recovery process, it is well known that dehydration causes the brain to contract, and that could be one of the major causes of your headache.

 The lighter the drink – the lighter the hangover

 I hate to pick on any particular type of alcohol but the science seems to back up the belief that giving up the old bourbon and coke for a vodka equivalent is going to pay dividends the next day in terms of the degree of your hangover symptoms.
 The evidence for this is based on the fermentation process itself.

 Congeners are toxic chemical by-products that are formed in small amounts during the fermentation process used to create alcohol, with different alcoholic beverages containing varying amounts (source: NCBI).

 The results of some studies show that consuming drinks with a high amount of congeners may increase the frequency and severity of a hangover.
 Congeners may also slow the alcohol metabolism process and result in more prolonged symptoms.